Eisenhower Fellowships: 1950s–1970s

-1980s
+1980s–1990s

-President Gerald Ford and John Eisenhower responded to fundraising challenges by helping to get a grant from the U.S. Congress for $7.5 million.
-The grant allowed EEF to expand its programs and reach.
+President Gerald Ford and John Eisenhower helped the company get a grant from the U.S. Congress for $7.5 million.
 In 1986, the first Single Nation Program was introduced under the leadership of Theodore Friend, EEF President.
 Prior to 1986, Multi-Nation Programs had only allowed one fellowship to be granted to each participating country.
-The Single Nation Program allowed a closer focus and was launched in 1986 with six Eisenhower Fellows from the Philippines.
-In 1988, the first Dwight D. Eisenhower Medal for Leadership and Service was awarded to Ambassadors Walter Annenberg and Thomas Watson Jr. In 1989, the USA Fellow Program returned after a 26-year hiatus, which brought EEF to three yearly programs (the Multi-Nation Program, the Single Nation Program, and the USA Fellow Program) with fifty Fellows participating.
+The Single Nation Program was launched in 1986.
+In 1988, the first Dwight D. Eisenhower Medal for Leadership and Service was awarded to Ambassadors Walter Annenberg and Thomas Watson Jr. In 1989, the USA Fellow Program returned after a 26-year hiatus, which brought EEF to three yearly programs (the Multi-Nation Program, the Single Nation Program, and the USA Fellow Program) with 50 Fellows participating.

-1990s

-EEF celebrated the centennial of President Eisenhower's birth in 1990 at its second World Forum called “From Fellowship to Partnership” in Philadelphia.
-This time, over two hundred Fellows from 63 countries gathered.
-The enthusiastic response motivated the Turkish Fellows to hold a reunion conference in Turkey the following year.
-In the next eighteen years, eleven other countries hosted EF conferences.
+EEF celebrated the centennial of President Eisenhower's birth in 1990 at its second World Forum called "From Fellowship to Partnership" in Philadelphia.
+Over two hundred Fellows from 63 countries gathered.
+In the next 18 years, eleven other countries hosted EF conferences.
 In 1991, legislation sponsored by Senator Bob Dole and Representative Pat Roberts established a permanent endowment for EEF in honor of President Eisenhower.

-Single Area Programs in the Czech Republic and Slovakia and Fellows from Bulgaria and Romania in the early 90s demonstrated EF's response to changing political conditions and support for emerging democracies.
-A Single Nation Program in South Africa for nine Fellows was run in 1994 after the country elected its first truly democratic government.
+A Single Nation Program in South Africa for nine Fellows was run in 1994 after the country elected its first democratic government.

 2000s

-In its sixth decade, Eisenhower Fellowships developed additional programs and foci.
-In 2003, EF celebrated its 50th Multi Nation Program and 50th Anniversary Conference in Philadelphia called “Connecting Global Leaders.”
-USA Fellows started choosing their fellowship destination(s) from a list of 27 countries on six continents.
-The Multi-Nation and Single-Nation programs continued, but the addition of Regional Programs, three in Asia, and one each in Latin America and the Middle East, were implemented to develop stronger international ties between countries in similar areas.
+Eisenhower Fellowships developed additional programs and foci.
+In 2003, EF celebrated its 50th Multi Nation Program and 50th Anniversary Conference in Philadelphia called "Connecting Global Leaders."
+USA Fellows started choosing their fellowship destinations from a list of 27 countries on six continents.
+The Multi-Nation and Single-Nation programs continued, but the addition of Regional Programs, three in Asia, and one each in Latin America and the Middle East, were also implemented.
 In 2007 and 2009, two Common Interest Programs were introduced with Fellows from the United States and from overseas participating.
-In 2010, Eisenhower Fellowships held its first Women's Leadership Program, designed to help create a more consequential and sustainable world in all sectors through the equitable involvement of women.
+In 2010, Eisenhower Fellowships held its first Women's Leadership Program.

+Awards

+Annually, Fellows are recognized an honorary fellowship in the name of a member of the board of trustees.